prashh/AWS_Deployment_EC2/README.md

 **Create key pairs :**
-  1. Head over to your AWS dashboard and go to EC2->Network & Security-> Key pairs
+  1. Head over to your AWS dashboard and go to EC2 -> Network & Security -> Key pairs
-  2.  click “Create key pair.”
+  2.  click “Create key pair”.
   3. Enter a name and hit “Create.”

 To run commands on the server and open it to the Web, we have to create a security group and IAM role on AWS.
 Go to your dashboard.

 **Creating a security group :**